-The Elementary Art Program
+The Elementary Art Curriculum

 The art curriculum is a spiral curriculum.
 Each grade learns about the same concepts: art production: line, shape, color, texture, form, value, space; art history; art criticism; aesthetics.
 However, each year becomes more advanced and builds on the learning from the previous years.
 There is also a theme to each grade and students create a book in which to reflect and/or sketch.